Italian marines will still be tried in India - foreign ministry

 Charges have yet to be filed in the case, not unusual in India's notoriously slow legal system, which spurred Italy to approach the Supreme Court last month demanding a ruling for the marines to return home.
 Italy also recalled its ambassador to New Delhi last week in protest at the delays.

-The sailors, part of a military security team protecting a privately owned cargo ship, say they mistook the fishermen for pirates and fired warning shots into the water during the incident in February 2012, off the coast of Kerala.
+The sailors, part of a military security team protecting a privately owned cargo ship, say they mistook the fishermen for pirates and fired warning shots into the water during the incident in February 2012, off the coast of Kerala state.

 Massimiliano Latorre and Salvatore Girone do not admit to killing anyone.
 They are on bail, but cannot leave India.